-Close your eyes again, and this time play what you want your 2017 life to look like.
+Close your eyes again, and this time play what you want life to look like next.
 “You’re not limited by time or finances or anything really,” Fletcher says.
 “The point of this exercise is to get clear on what you want.”

-After a few moments, begin to zero in on some of the bigger aspects of 2017: your birthday or a vacation you're planning.
-Like before, pick a new film genre for 2017.
+After a few moments, begin to zero in on some of the bigger aspects of the year: your birthday or a vacation you're planning.
+Like before, pick a new film genre for the upcoming year.
 “Once you feel like your imagination has kicked in, you can stop,” Fletcher says, “But the most important thing is that the things you’re thinking of bring a smile to your face.”

 2. Write down one goal for each area of your life.